tbtraltaa/medianshape/docs/getting-started.rst

 **Getting started**
 ===================

 It is a python package called **Mass Regularized Simplicial Median Shape (MRSMS)**.
-The purpose of the package is to compute the median shape of input shapes given.
-The inputs can be any dimensional, closed or open such as curves, 2D shapes or 3D objects and they is represented by **currents** which is a mathematical concepts adapted from Geometric Measure Theory(GMT).
-We used **flat norm** which is also a concept from GMT to measure distances between the median current and input currents.
-The input currents are approximated in an underlying simplicial complex and the *simplicial flat norm* used to compare the simplicial currents with the median.
-Finding the median which locates within minimum distance from each input currents is an optimization problem and we constructed the median shape problem as a **Linear Program(LP) or Integer Optimization problem** and solved it using LP solvers such as **cplex** and **cvxopt**.
+The purpose of the package is to compute the median of shapes.
+Input shapes can be any dimensional, closed or open such as curves, 2D shapes or 3D objects represented by **currents** which is a mathematical concepts adapted from Geometric Measure Theory(GMT).
+We used **flat norm** which is also a concept from GMT to measure distances between a median current and input currents.
+Input currents are approximated in an underlying simplicial complex and *simplicial flat norm* is used to compare simplicial currents with median.
+Finding a median which locates within minimum distance from each input current is an optimization problem and we constructed the median shape problem as a **Linear Program(LP)** by relaxing **Integer Optimization problem** and solved it using LP solvers such as **cplex** and **cvxopt**.
 There are several experiments included in the package which works on 1-currents in 2D (the codimension one case) and 3D (the codimension two case).
 MRSMS itself is dimension-free and the same MRSMS runs for both 2D and 3D experiments.
 That is the generality adapted from Geometric Measure Theory.

 Install
 -------